-In each short-form documentary of the One Word series, a young native person is invited to co-direct the film, while sharing a story of personal transformation related to a single untranslatable word from their ancestral language — a word offered to humanity as medicine to heal our relationship with the Earth.
+In each short-form documentary of the One Word series, a young native person co-directs the film and shares their story of personal transformation related to a single untranslatable word from their tribal language — a word offered to humanity as medicine to heal our relationship with the Earth.

 Learn about opportunities to sponsor this series, host a screening, distribute the films to your audience, have us come speak at your event, share it in your classroom and more!

 Sawalmem, "sacred water," is how the Winnemem Winty tribe has always been in relationship with water.
 Coming from Northern California, where water as "resource" to water as sacred life giver.
 As a member of tribe decided it was time to share this meaning of Sawalmem to help change teh concept of water as "resource" to water as sacred life giver.
 As a member of the tribe, I decided to do my part in telling the world what my tribe is saying about water and became part of making this documentary happen.